tasuki/continugo/README.md

-# Continuous go
+# ContinuGo

-Long enough have we suffered under the constraints imposed upon us by the grid of intersections.
-Down with the grid of intersections!
+Long have we suffered under the tyranny of the grid of intersections.
+Down with the grid!

 ## Reasoning behind this